Exhibit loan policy

 In general, we will not allow warehouse storage of our property in transit to and from the exhibition.

-In special cases, Stanford couriers will make one journey from the Library to the exhibition location and one journey in return to transport and oversee the handling of an item(s) during the installation and de-installation process.
+In most cases, Stanford couriers will oversee the handling of an item(s) during the installation and de-installation process, requiring two separate trips.
 All costs related to this will be assumed by the borrowing institution.

 The borrowing institution will provide secure interim storage, in terms of fire and security against physical harm, theft and unauthorized access, for all cases or crates containing our objects.
 This applies to the periods of pre-installation and de-installation; in neither case should this interim storage be for longer than 24 hours.